You first heard about the Ivy on River Road and the new building on Main Street too late to make your opinion count?

 Fourth, some Council members don’t seem to realize that such a Plan would also almost inevitably involve granting the redeveloper corporate welfare, at the very least a total PILOT exemption from paying property taxes, same as the Ivy.

-Fifth, some believe the Mayor & Council could persuade a developer to provide MORE than 15% affordable rental units.
+Fifth, some believe the Mayor & Council could negotiate for a smaller project by persuading a developer to provide MORE than 15% affordable rental units.
 A 20% affordable project, for instance, could be limited to 375 units.
 But what would the Council need to do to induce a redeveloper to accept that deal?

 Sixth, even a 375-unit Redevelopment project would burden our precious water supply, and might force us to resort to less desirable sources.